laravel/docs/upgrade.md

         }
     }

-The previous `database/seeds` directory should also be renamed to `database/seeders`.
+The previous `database/seeds` directory should be renamed to `database/seeders`.

-In addition, these new namespaced classes should be autoloaded from your `composer.json` file.
-Add them to your `psr-4` setting:
+In addition, these new namespaced classes should be autoloaded from your `composer.json` file:

     "autoload": {
         "psr-4": {